bodo-ai/Bodo/docs/source/programming_with_bodo/numpy.rst

     * :func:`numpy.append`
     * :func:`numpy.unique` the output is assumed to be "small" relative to input and is replicated.
 Use Series.drop_duplicates() if the output should remain distributed.
     * :func:`numpy.where` (1 and 3 arguments)
+    * :func:`numpy.select` The default value for numeric/boolean types is 0/False.
+For all other types, the default is pd.NA.
+If any of the values in choicelist are nullable, or the default is pd.NA or None, the output will be a nullable pandas array instead of a numpy array.
     * :func:`numpy.union1d`
     * :func:`numpy.intersect1d` (no distributed support yet)
     * :func:`numpy.setdiff1d` (no distributed support yet)
     * :func:`numpy.hstack` (concatenates elements on each rank without maintaining order)

 #.
 Numpy mathematical and statistics functions: